Identity card (Sweden)

-The card can be used for travelling to and staying in European countries (except Belarus, Russia, Ukraine and United Kingdom).
+The card can be used for travelling to and staying in European countries (except Belarus, Russia, Ukraine and the United Kingdom).
 It can also be used instead of a Swedish passport for entering Dominica (de facto), French overseas territories, Georgia, Montserrat (if in transit to a third country for max 14 days) and on package holidays to Tunisia.
 However, direct outbound travel from Sweden to non-EU/Schengen territories is not permitted by Swedish border police.
 For travel within the Nordic countries no identity documentation is legally required for Nordic citizens due to the Nordic Passport Union.

-The card is often carried by people who often travel internationally, but also the most used card among Swedish citizens who have not yet obtained a driver's license.
+The card is often carried by people who often travel internationally, but is also the most used card among Swedish citizens who have not obtained a driver's license.

-Price, validity and application procedure
+Price, validity and application

 The national identity card is valid for five years and costs 400 SEK.
 Applications are filed at police stations which have a passport office.

 When applying, a valid Swedish identity document is needed in order to check the identity.
 If the applicant does not have a valid Swedish identity document, then the applicant must be accompanied in person by another that does have such a document.
 That person must be a near relative or an employer or municipal official who knows the applicant.
 There is no age limit to get a card, but people below 18 must be accompanied by their guardian (preferably both) at application.
 These rules are the same as for a Swedish passport (see that article).